getgnulinux/getgnulinux/README.md

 Start the build environment with:

-    docker/dev.sh
+    ./docker/dev.sh

 This should open a Bash shell inside the Docker container.
 Inside the container, initialize the build environment with:

-    autoreconf --install  # prints errors, but they can be ignored ./configure --localedir=/home/node/getgnulinux/docroot/locale/
+    ./autogen.sh
+    ./configure --localedir=/home/node/getgnulinux/docroot/locale/

 **NOTE:** These and other common commands are already in your Bash history.
 Use Arrow-Up to see them.

-You should now be able to run `make` commands inside the container.

-Create the settings file (you only need to do this once):

-    make docroot/settings.php

 **NOTE:** If the above command gives you a "Permission denied" error, it is because you execute Docker with a user that has a UID other than 1000.
 The node user inside the Docker container uses UID 1000.
 To work around this issue, give user with UID 1000 read-write access to the project directory.

+You should now be able to run `make` commands inside the container.

 To build the website, run:

+    make build

+To copy the build to the development web server, run:

-    make develop
+    make deploy-dev

-That will compile the translations, build the website, and sync the build to the HTTP server.
-The website should be accessible at <http://localhost:1337/>.
+The website should now be accessible at <http://localhost:1337/>.

-To stop the services, exit the development container and run:
+To stop the web server, exit the development container and run:

-    docker/stop.sh
+    ./docker/stop.sh

 ## Contributing